fastify/fastify-plugin/README.md

 You can check [here](https://github.com/npm/node-semver#ranges) how to define a `semver` range.

 #### Name
-Fastify uses this option to validate dependency graph.
-On one hand it makes sure that no name collision occurs.
-On the other hand it makes possible to perform [dependency check](https://github.com/fastify/fastify-plugin#dependencies).
+Fastify uses this option to validate the dependency graph, allowing it to ensure that no name collisions occur and making it possible to perform [dependency checks](https://github.com/fastify/fastify-plugin#dependencies).

 ```js
 const fp = require('fastify-plugin')